Beszel Monitoring Service

 beszel-agent:

-# https://beszel.dev/guide/agent-installation
+# https://beaszel.dev/guide/agent-installation

-image: henrygd/beszel-agent:latest
+image: docker.io/henrygd/beszel-agent-nvidia:latest

 container_name: beszel-agent